Moroxi/Fov-Mod/README.md

 A mod for venge.io
 # FOV MOD - Competitive Performance Enhancement Mod for Venge.io

 FOV MOD is a performance enhancement mod for Venge.io, a popular first-person shooter game.
 The mod is designed to improve the game's performance in competitive matches and provide a lag-free experience by removing certain assets and models and using smoother textures.
-The FOV MOD is made by MOROXI.

 ## Features